Gwen Stefani And Blake Shelton Reportedly Put Wedding On Hold For Baby

 Instead of preparing for a baby or a wedding, sources close to the couple revealed that they are simply enjoying their time together.
 Although their relationship is starting to get serious, they haven’t made any official plans to start a family or tie the knot in the near future.

 Despite all the rumors, Stefani and Shelton haven’t stopped gushing over each other in public.
-In a recent interview with Set Meyers, Stefani proclaimed her love for Shelton and called him an amazing and incredible man.
+In a recent interview with Seth Meyers, Stefani proclaimed her love for Shelton and called him an amazing and incredible man.

 Shelton also opened up about his romance with the pop star.
 “It’s been just an eye opener to be with someone like her.
 Believe it or not … I mean, you think Gwen Stefani and No Doubt, and she is literally maybe the most normal person that I’ve ever met in my life,” he shared.
 “It’s been good for me to be with somebody that’s so grounded and just a good human being with a great heart.
 And she’s hot.
 Have you seen her?
 I mean look at that!”